puzzle/skills/doc/CONTRIBUTING.md

 #### Definition of Done

--   Implementation (including frontend and backend tests)
+-   Implementation (including tests - wherever needed feature tests)
 -   `rake spec` passes
--   `rake spec:frontend` passes
 -   `rubocop` passes
--   Manual testing (start server, frontend and click through the new feature)
+-   Manual testing (start server and click through the new feature)
 -   Peer review (We will assign a reviewer)
 -   Remove obsolete code
 -   Make sure your code follows the Guidelines linked below